0 Comment

 Why Points-Based System Works Best For Employee Rewards And Recognition

-It is a well-acknowledged fact that social media usage has turned into an addiction for a large number of people today.
+It is well acknowledged that social media use has become an addiction for many people today.

-For employees addicted to this habit, nothing can be better than the freedom to access their social media profiles at work.
+For employees who are addicted to this habit, nothing can be more beneficial than the freedom to access their social media profiles at work.

 Such employees are likely to misuse this freedom and waste their valuable time simply viewing their profile and updating their status.